Ukraine in the Eurovision Song Contest 2017

-Ukraine was represented at the Eurovision Song Contest 2017 with the song "Time" written by Yevhen Halych and Yevhen Kamenchuk.
-The song was performed by the band O.Torvald.
-In addition to participating in the contest, the Ukrainian broadcaster National Television Company of Ukraine (NTU) also hosted the Eurovision Song Contest after winning the competition in with the song "1944" performed by Jamala.
-NTU organised a national final in collaboration with commercial broadcaster STB in order to select the Ukrainian entry for the 2017 contest in Kyiv.
+Ukraine was represented at the Eurovision Song Contest 2017 with the song "Time", written by Yevhen Halych and Yevhen Kamenchuk, and performed by the band O.Torvald.
+The Ukrainian participating broadcaster, the Public Broadcasting Company of Ukraine (UA:PBC), organised a national final in collaboration with commercial broadcaster STB in order to select its entry for the contest.
+In addition, UA:PBC was also the host broadcaster and staged the event at the International Exhibition Centre in Kyiv, after its legal predecessor, the National Television Company of Ukraine (NTU), had won the with the song "1944" by Jamala.

 The national selection consisted of three semi-finals, held on 4, 11 and 18 February 2017, and a final, held on 25 February 2017; eight entries competed in each semi-final with the top two from each semi-final advancing to the final.
 In the final, "Time" performed by O.Torvald was selected as the winner following the combination of votes from a three-member jury panel and a public televote.

 As the host country, Ukraine qualified to compete directly in the final of the Eurovision Song Contest.
 Ukraine's running order position was determined by draw.
 Performing in position 22 during the final, Ukraine placed twenty-fourth out of the 26 participating countries with 36 points.